umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ### Project Groups

-To give a better overview over your projects it is possible to order your projects into **Groups**.
+To get a better overview of your projects it is possible to sort your projects into **Groups**.

 This can be done by clicking the **Edit Groups** button in the top left side.